Rotator Cuff Stretches and Exercises

 Stand with your arm out and your forearm pointing upwards at 90 degrees.
 Place a broom stick or pole in your hand and let it fall behind your elbow.
 With your other hand, pull the bottom of the stick forward.
 Be especially careful with this stretch, it will put a large strain on the rotator cuff muscles and tendons.
 As above hold this stretch for about 20 to 30 seconds, then repeat it 2 to 3 times.

-The recommendations on this page are a good starting point, but if you’ve injured your rotator cuff or you’re trying to recovery after shoulder surgery, take a look at our 7 Step Rotator Cuff Treatment System.
+The recommendations on this page are a good starting point, but if you’ve injured your rotator cuff or you’re trying to recovery after shoulder surgery, take a look at my 7 Step Rotator Cuff Treatment and Stretching System.

 The 7 Step System is a systematic, step-by-step, proven method of reducing your pain, fixing your rotator cuff injury properly, and then making your shoulder so strong and stable you’ll never have to worry about shoulder pain again.